Partnerships: transforming your ideas into new products

 Contact : A. Kheddar - email@example.com

-VERSATILE will apply dual arm robots in executing complex tasks that are traditionally assigned to humans due to their manipulation requirements.
-By providing the tools to quickly setup, program and operate innovative robotic systems the end user will have robotic cells flexible enough to automatically adapt to the high number of products variants.
+VERSATILE aims to have dual-arm robots execute complex tasks traditionally assigned to humans due to manipulation requirements.
+Using LIRMM-developed tools to quickly setup, program and operate innovative robotic systems, end users will be able to rely on robotic cells which will be flexible enough to automatically adapt to the high number of product variants.

-In this context the project will focus on advancing the TRL level of the latest developments in the areas of:
+In this context, the project will focus on advancing the TRL level of the latest developments in the following areas:

 Contact : Andrea Cherubini : firstname.lastname@example.org

-The HEPHAESTUS project explores the innovative use of robots and autonomous systems in construction
+The HEPHAESTUS project explores the innovative use of robots and autonomous systems for construction.

-Over the project lifetime it shall produce fundamental technical validation outside the lab, and deliver significant results such as:
+In the course of this project, LIRMM teams shall provide fundamental technical validation outside the lab, and deliver significant results, such as:

-- a prototype cable robot, designed to build, repair and maintain a building façade;
+- a prototype cable robot designed to build, repair and maintain building façades;

 - a prototype building and curtain wall system, suitable for robot assembly; and

 - a business plan for widespread commercial adoption.